Mitchellpkt/lean_proof_assistant_api/README.md

 #### Response

 ```
+{
+    "status":"success"
-{"message":"Proof is valid","output":"","status":"success"}
+    "message":"Proof is valid",
+    "output":"",
+}
 ```

 ### Failed proof

 Failed proofs return `"status":"error"`.
-Information about the reason why may be included in the `"output"` and/or `"error"` fields.
+Information about the reasons why may be included in the `"output"` and/or `"error"` fields.

 #### Submission